-Q1 2022 International FeraMAX® sales of \$565,787 decreased by 50% as compared to sales of \$1,140,279 in Q1 2021, which increased by 1,578% as compared to Q1 2020.
-The Company shipped three separate repeat orders of FeraMAX® to a single customer in its second-largest export market during Q1 2022.
-In the comparative period, the Company shipped a sizeable single FeraMAX® order to its largest export market, representing several months of supply to this market.
-As the Company's distribution partner continues to navigate the regulatory, logistical and trade challenges of the business environment in this market, management expects continued variability in the timing and extent of international FeraMAX® sales from period to period.
+International FeraMAX® sales for H1 2022 were \$565,787, decreasing by 57% versus H1 2021 sales of \$1,305,317 which increased by 705% compared to H1 2020.
+While the Company shipped three separate repeat orders of FeraMAX® to a single customer in its second-largest export market during Q1 2022, no such orders were shipped in Q2 2022.

+In the comparative period, H1 2021, the Company shipped a sizeable single FeraMAX® order to its largest export market, representing several months of supply to this market.
+As the Company's distribution partner continues to navigate the regulatory, logistical and trade challenges of the business environment in this market, management expects continued uncertainty in the timing and extent of international FeraMAX® sales to this market from period to period.